Houston family, businesses benefit from World Series run

 She promoted the $20-a-ticket raffle on social media as well as in her classes at the University of Houston.
 One of her professors bought five tickets.

-Bueno had hoped to raise maybe $5,000 but was surprised so many people found out about the raffle and wanted to buy a ticket.
+Bueno was surprised so many people found out about the raffle and wanted to buy a ticket.
 "I didn't expect this reaction honestly," she said.

 The tickets were given away on Oct.
 26.